-We will ensure that all incidents of sexual harassment and/or violence are met with a suitable response, and never ignored.
+We will ensure that all incidents are met with a suitable response, and never ignored.

 Pupils are encouraged to report anything that makes them uncomfortable, no matter how 'small' they feel it might be.

 The school's response will be: